HaxeFoundation/code-cookbook/assets/content/cookbook/Data structures/ring-array.md

 # A fixed ring array

-A fixed ring array are especially useful when you need a hard upper bound for how much data can be in the queue.
+A fixed ring array is especially useful when you need a hard upper bound for how much data can be in the queue.

 ```haxe
 // reference https://github.com/torvalds/linux/blob/master/include/linux/circ_buf.h